.

 Video editing software

-7 Video Editing Equipment Must-Haves for Every Level & Budget
+Video Editing Equipment Recommendations for Every Level & Budget

 iMac

-The iMac runs on Apple's powerful M1 processor and is a great option for both beginners and pros both in terms of capability and price point.
+The latest iMac runs on Apple's powerful M4 chip and is an excellent option for both beginners and pros in terms of capability and price.

 Key features:

-- Big display (so you don’t need to invest in a separate monitor) & great resolution
+- 24-inch 4.5K Retina display provides excellent resolution (and means you don’t need to invest in a monitor).

-- Sleek and thin design with range of colors to choose from
+- Sleek and thin design with a range of colors to choose from.

 - Easy to use